Frequently Asked Questions

 Yes. v0.6.0 (March 30, 2026) added an MCP server mode so Hermes can expose its tools to other MCP clients. v0.8.0 (April 8, 2026) added MCP OAuth 2.1 for authenticated MCP connections — both highlighted in the official release notes.

 v0.7.0 (April 3, 2026) made memory a pluggable provider interface — third-party backends implement a provider ABC and register through the plugin system.
-Honcho is the reference plugin with profile-scoped host/peer resolution, and it's used as the dialectic user-model backend described in the README.
+Honcho is the reference plugin with profile-scoped host/peer resolution, and it's used as the dialectic user-model backend described in the README. v0.13.0 (May 7, 2026) added 'Session Durability': conversations auto-resume after gateway restarts via checkpoints v2 and atomic session persistence.

 The README quickstart is: `source ~/.bashrc` to reload your shell, then run `hermes` to start chatting, `hermes model` to pick a provider, `hermes tools` to configure tools, and `hermes setup` for the full wizard.
 All of these are listed in the README's post-install section.